 STARSEM'S FOUNDING COMPANIES

 As the Soyuz Company, Starsem brings together four of the world's leading space organizations

-EADS
+EADS SPACE

-The European Aeronautic Defence and Space Company (EADS) is the world's third largest aerospace and defense company.
-EADS is the world's leading jetliner manufacturers (Airbus), and number one in helicopters (Eurocopter) and commercial launch vehicles (Ariane).
-It is also among the world leaders in the production of satellites (Astrium), military aircraft (A400M and Eurofighter) and defence systems.
-EADS is the main industrial architect and stage integrator of Ariane launchers, and holds the position as Europe's n°1 company in space transportation systems.
-It has the equivalent of more than 200 years operational in-orbit service experience with its own telecommunications satellites, while it designs and produces both military and civil spacecraft for Earth observation/reconnaissance.
+EADS SPACE, a wholly owned subsidiary of EADS is dedicated to providing civil and defense space systems.
+In 2004, EADS SPACE had a turnover of \notin 2.6 billion and 11,000 employees in France, Germany, the United Kingdom and Spain.
+Its activities are based on three main subsidiaries: EADS SPACE Transportation, for launchers and orbital infrastructure, EADS Astrium for satellites and ground segment and EADS SPACE Services to develop and deliver satellite services.
+EADS is a global leader in aerospace, defense and related services.
+In 2004, EADS generated revenues of \notin 31.8 billion and employed a workforce of more than 110,000.

 ARIANESPACE

 Arianespace is the international leader in commercial launch services, and today holds 50 percent of the world market.
-From its creation in 1980 as the first commercial space transportation company, Arianespace has successfully performed over 165 launches and signed contracts for more than 260 payloads with some 60 operators/customers.
+From its creation in 1980 as the first commercial space transportation company, Arianespace has successfully performed over 170 launches and signed contracts for more than 270 payloads with some 60 operators/ customers.
 Arianespace oversees the marketing and sales, production and operation of Ariane launch vehicles.
 Arianespace has placed the Ariane 5 launcher into commercial service to meet the market requirements of today and tomorrow.
 This offer is strengthened by the flexibility provided by the Soyuz and Vega launchers.
 Based in Evry, France, Arianespace has 23 European corporate shareholders.

 RUSSIAN FEDERAL SPACE AGENCY - ROSCOSMOS

 The Russian Federal Space Agency "Roscosmos" is the central body of the federal executive authority defining the Russian Federation's national policy in the field of space research and exploration.
 The agency also performs interdisciplinary coordination of national scientific and application space programs.
 It was created in February 1992 by a decree issued by the President of the Russian Federation.
 Agency's responsibilities include: development and implementation of Russian national space policy; acting in the capacity of government customer in the development of scientific and application space systems, facilities and equipment; establishing international cooperation and collaboration in space research, and organization/coordination of commercial space programs.
 Operations under Agency responsibility include several hundred space companies and organizations.

+) sam

+805005M08

+aríanespace
-SAMARA SPACE CENTER

-The Samara Space Center "TsSKBProgress" was created by a Russian Presidential decree in 1996 by combining the TsSKB Central Samara Design Bureau and the Progress production plant.
+SAMARA SPACE CENTER The Samara Space Center "TsSKB-Progress" was created by a Russian Presidential decree in 1996 by combining the TsSKB Central Samara Design Bureau and the Progress production plant.
 The Samara Space Center is one of the world leaders in the design of launchers, spacecraft and related systems.
 Its history goes back to the start of the space program in 1959 when a branch of the Moscow OKB-1 design bureau was established in the city of Kuibyshev (now known as Samara).

-EADS